• Free shipping on all orders

 Sociability

-Always do your research on the breed of cat you are interested in, but also on the breeder that you buy from.
-While many breeders ensure the good health of the kittens they offer, there are unscrupulous breeders that do not look after the welfare of their cats and try to make a quick buck.
+Always do your research on the breeders before adopting a Siamese cat.
+While many breeders ensure the good health of the kittens they offer, unscrupulous operators do not look after the welfare of their cats and try to make a quick buck.
 When dealing with a breeder, be prepared to ask plenty of questions.
-They will want to ask you questions, especially regarding the house that you will be moving the cat to, and the size and nature of your family.
+They will want to ask you questions, especially regarding your home, schedule, and the size and nature of your family.

 Ask to meet one or both parent cats.
 It is usually the mom that will be available.
-The Siamese tends to be quite an amiable cat that will get along with all family members of any age, and will also get along with cats, dogs, and other animals.
-However, meeting the mom enables you to get some idea of your cat’s likely character.
+The Siamese are amiable cats that get along with family members of any age and will also get along with cats, dogs, and other animals.
+However, meeting the mom gives you an idea of your cat’s temperament.

-The breed is widely recognized and very expensive.
-This means that it is unlikely that you will find a Siamese of any color or marking in a shelter, but it is possible.
-If you are fortunate enough to find a Blue Point Siamese in a shelter, adoption costs can vary but tend to be much lower than buying.
-Ensure that you meet the cat at least once, ideally two or more times, before you take them home.
+You’re unlikely to find a Siamese of any color or marking in a shelter, but it is possible.
+If you are fortunate enough to find a Blue Point Siamese in a shelter, adoption prices can vary but are much lower than buying.
+Ensure you meet the cat at least once, ideally two or more times, before taking them home.
 This will allow you to assess the cat’s character and friendliness.

 The 3 Little-Known Facts About the Blue Point Siamese